WeChat U.S. ban cuts off users link to families in China

 She said WeChat has been a major tool for her and her parents to communicate with her grandparents in China.

-Some Chinese expats in the U.S. worry that this is only the latest salvo in a worsening U.S.-China relationship.
+Some Chinese expats in America worry that this is only the latest salvo in a worsening U.S.-China relationship.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.